Overview of the Family Mediation Process

-Welcome to our Mediation Practice.
+Welcome to my Mediation Practice.
 The purpose of this overview is to orient you to the process of mediation so that you can be thoughtful and better prepared as you enter this process.
-Please visit our RI Divorce/Mediation Group web page as well.

 What is mediation?